NS-unina/cve2docker/README.md

 - Generate a series of configurations starting from the list of all exploit in ExploitDB and defining different options
   like:
     - *starting date*: date after which the exploit has been published;
-    - *end date**:  date after which the exploit has been published
+    - *end date**:  date before which the exploit has been published;
-    - *remove config*: remove the container after it has been tested; doesn't remove the files related to it
+    - *remove config*: remove the container after it has been tested; doesn't remove the files related to it;
     - *list of exploit types*: WordPress, Joomla or PHP.

   Es. ``` java -jar cve2docker.jar --gen-all --start-date 2020-01-01 --end-date 2020-12-31 --remove-config wordpress ```